Josh Woods (American football)

-Josh Woods (born July 1, 1996) is an American football linebacker for the Detroit Lions of the National Football League (NFL).
-He played college football at Maryland.
+Josh Woods (born July 1, 1996) is an American professional football linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Maryland Terrapins.

-Early life and high school
+Early life

-Woods was born and grew up in Baltimore, Maryland and attended the McDonogh School.
+Woods was born and grew up in Baltimore, Maryland.
+He attended KIPP Baltimore (KIPP Ujima Village Academy) through eighth grade, and high school at the McDonogh School.
 He played both cornerback and wide receiver for the Eagles and was named first-team All-Metro by the Baltimore Sun and first-team All-State as a senior after making 35 tackles with four interceptions on defense catching 35 passes for 800 yards and 10 touchdowns on offense as McDonogh went 11-0 and won its first MIAA state championship.
 All 4 years in high school, Josh was an academic all american.
-He maintained a GPA of 4.267 upon graduating high school.
+He maintained a grade point average of 4.267 upon graduating high school.
 Rated a three-star recruit, Woods committed to play college football at the University of Maryland over offers from Virginia and Delaware.

 College career

 Woods played four seasons for the Maryland Terrapins as a defensive back.
 He was used primarily on special teams during his freshman and sophomore seasons, playing in 14 total games and making two tackles.
 Woods became a key member of the Terrapins secondary as a junior, playing in ten games with five starts while making 41 tackles (one for loss) and breaking up two passes.
 As a senior, Woods made 62 tackles (4.5 for loss) with four passes broken up and two interceptions despite missing two games due to injury.

+In his college career, Woods appeared in 34 games with 14 starts at safety, recording 107 total tackles, two interceptions, eight pass breakups, and one forced fumble.

 Professional career

 Chicago Bears

-Woods was signed by the Chicago Bears on June 7, 2018 after participating in a veteran mini-camp on a tryout basis.
+Woods was signed by the Chicago Bears on June 7, 2018, after participating in a veteran mini-camp on a tryout basis.
 He was cut by the team at the end of training camp but was re-signed to the team's practice squad on September 2, 2018.
 He spent the entire 2018 season on the practice squad as he continued to transition to linebacker, adding 30 pounds in the process.
 After a strong showing in preseason, Woods made the Bears 53-man roster going into the 2019 season.

 Woods made his NFL debut on September 29, 2019, against the Minnesota Vikings, playing 15 snaps on special teams.
 Woods played in nine games in 2019 and made five total tackles.

 Woods signed a contract extension with the Bears on March 3, 2021.
-He was waived on September 6, 2021 and re-signed to the practice squad.
+He was waived on September 6, 2021, and re-signed to the practice squad.